medicast/cordova-plugin-checkpush/README.md

-# MapLauncher Cordova Plugin
+# Cordova Push Notification Checker Plugin

 ### Platform Support

-This plugin is designed to run on iOS 6+.
+This plugin is designed to run on iOS 7+.

 ### Version Requirements

-This plugin works with PhoneGap 3.0.0+, iOS 6, and recent version of Google Maps.
+This plugin works with PhoneGap 3.0.0+ and iOS 7+.

 ### Contributing Code